-Connections to the modular Hydra I/O unit are via RJ45 connectors on the front of the unit's processor module.
-As this is a copper interface, when using fibre cabling, it is necessary for media converters to be used between the Gigabit switch and the modular Hydra I/O units.
+Connections to the modular Hydra I/O box are via RJ45 connectors on the front of the unit's processor module.
+As this is a copper interface, when using fiber cabling, it is necessary for media converters to be used between the Gigabit switch and the modular Hydra I/O boxes.

-Modular Hydra I/O Units)
+between the Gigabit switch and the Modular Hydra I/O Boxes)